 - Bathroom system– Smaller systems are available that capture the water from the bathroom sink and bath and return it to the toilet for flushing.
 These systems are much less expensive than a whole-house system, but they are still able to cut water consumption by up to 30%.

 - Bathroom system with heat capture– An upgraded bathroom system can also capture the heat from the water and return it to your home heating system.

 Lessening Your Environmental Impact Through Conscientious Plumbing Services

-At MET Plumbing, we can help you understand your water recycling and refiltration options, install a recycling system for you, and conduct a maintenance check on your plumbing system to ensure that no water is being wasted.
-We can make your home more efficient, environmentally friendly and affordable to live in.
+At Met Plumbing & Air Conditioning, we can help you understand your water recycling and refiltration options, install a recycling system for you, and conduct a maintenance check on your plumbing system to ensure that no water is being wasted.
+We can make your home more efficient, environmentally friendly, and affordable to live in.

 Contact MET Plumbing for All Your Water Recycling Needs

-As the best plumbing company in the Houston area, we are your resource for water recycling and refiltration.
+As the best plumbing company in the Houston area, Met Plumbing & Air Conditioning is your resource for water recycling and refiltration.
 Please contact us today for a free consultation.
 We are happy to talk over the phone or meet with you to discuss water recycling for your home or your business.
 Our knowledgeable team can design a custom plan for your home and your specific water-saving goals.